Ovarian Cancer Stories

 What were your first symptoms?

-Finally, in July of 2016, a bump appeared on my right side.
+Finally, in July, a bump appeared on my right side.
 It was the size of a golf ball on my stomach.
 I was laying down and noticed it.
 A few weeks later, it was still there.
 We had given it until then because we thought it might be a cyst or something since I hadn’t had my period.

 A few more weeks later, I started getting shooting pains where that lump was, and it was so bad that I couldn’t walk.
-It would last for 5 or 6 seconds and then it would go away.
-From October 2015 to July 2016, I was in and out of the hospital with constipation, throwing up, feeling like my appendix burst at one point.
+It would last for five or six seconds and then it would go away.
+From October to July, I was in and out of the hospital with constipation, throwing up, feeling like my appendix burst at one point.

 They kept telling me I was just constipated.
 They did CT scans, but they didn’t “see” anything, and they weren’t really pushing for more tests because I was 22 or 23 during that time.